dotnet/designs/proposed/verifiable-ref-readonly.md

 ## `ref readonly` returns ##
 When `System.Runtime.CompilerServices.IsReadOnlyAttribute` is applied to the return of a byref returning method, it means that the method returns a readonly reference.

+In addition, the result signature of such methods (and only those methods) must have `modreq[System.Runtime.CompilerServices.IsReadOnlyAttribute]`.

+**Motivation**: this is to ensure that existing compilers cannot simply ignore `readonly` when invoking methods with `ref readonly` returns

 ## `in` parameters ##
 When `System.Runtime.CompilerServices.IsReadOnlyAttribute` is applied to a byref parameter, it means that the the parameter is an `in` parameter.

+In addition, if the method is *abstract* or *virtual*, then the signature of such parameters (and only such parameters) must have `modreq[System.Runtime.CompilerServices.IsReadOnlyAttribute]`.

+**Motivation**: this is done to ensure that in a case of method overriding/implementing the `in` parameters match.

+Same requirements apply to `Invoke` methods in delegates.

+**Motivation**: this is to ensure that existing compilers cannot simply ignore `readonly` when creating or assigning delegates.

 ## `readonly` structs ##
 When `System.Runtime.CompilerServices.IsReadOnlyAttribute` is applied to a value type, it means that the the type is a `readonly struct`.